 APPLICATION SUBMISSION REQUIREMENTS

-Please submit one original and two (2) copies of the application, including an electronic (flash drive) copy, to:
+Please submit one original and one (1) electronic (flash drive) copy to:

 Department of Planning and Economic Development